adamkurth/adamkurth.github.io/source/research.rst

                 <h3>Biodesign Institute, CXFEL Beus Laser Laboratory</a> <a href="https://github.com/adamkurth/cxls_hitfinder"><img src="_static/images/github-logo.png" alt="GitHub" class="github-logo" /></a></h3>
                 <p><span class="highlight">Roles:</span> Graduate Research Assistant, Research Aide, and Data Analyst</p>
                 <p><span class="highlight">Period:</span> June 2023 - August 2024</p>
-                <p><span class="highlight">Description:</span> In my capacity as a Data Analyst and Research Aide, I engaged in developing Python packages tailored for high-throughput experimental crystallography imaging and conduct data analysis to bolster biophysics research.
+                <p><span class="highlight">Description:</span> In my capacity as a Data Analyst and Research Aide, I engaged in developing Python packages tailored for high-throughput experimental crystallography imaging and conduct data analysis to bolster biophysics research.</p>
                 <p><span class="highlight">Project 1:</span> One such project was a deep learning model called <a href="https://github.com/adamkurth/cxls_hitfinder/tree/main" target="_blank">cxls_hitfinder</a> that over thousands of images, the model learned the parameter combinations of interaction distance (cm) and photon energy (keV) that were used to generate the images.
 We also accounted for the realistic scattering patterns that would be seen in each discrete parameter combination.
-This model was pivotal in the development of a novel hit-finding algorithm that has since been integrated into the laboratory's data analysis pipeline.
+This model was pivotal in the development of a novel hit-finding algorithm that has since been integrated into the laboratory's data analysis pipeline.</p>
                 <p><span class="highlight">Project 2:</span> This project, <a href="https://github.com/adamkurth/waterbackground_subtraction" target="_blank">waterbackground_subtraction</a> involves a sophisticated analysis of improving the signal photon count estimates of both high and low flux diffraction images.
 The rational is: because the high flux X-ray is destructive to the crystal protein sample during data acquisition, we can infer the true number of photons at each Bragg peak from the low flux image.
-This tool will be used mainly for post-hoc analysis of large quantities of data collected during experiments.
+This tool will be used mainly for post-hoc analysis of large quantities of data collected during experiments.</p>
             </div>
         </div>